Read more about the changes made on December 15 here.

 8.4 Data Processing Agreement.

-The Data Processing Agreement, including the Data Transfers Addendum, that applies to your use of the Services and transfer of Personal Data, is incorporated into this Agreement by this reference.
+The Data Processing Agreement, including the Data Transfers Addendum that applies to your use of the Services and transfer of Personal Data, is incorporated into this Agreement by this reference.
 Each party will comply with the Data Processing Agreement and will train its employees on DP Law.

 8.5 Stripe Data.